drduh/YubiKey-Guide/README.md

 # Master key

 The first key to generate is the master key.
 It will be used for certification only - to issue sub-keys that are used for encryption, signing and authentication.
-This master key should be kept offline at all times.
+This master key should be kept offline at all times and only accessed to revoke or issue new sub-keys.

 You'll be prompted to enter and verify a passphrase - keep it handy as you'll need it throughout.
 To generate a strong passphrase which could be written down in a hidden or secure place; or memorized: